uccser/cs-unplugged/csunplugged/topics/content/en/searching-algorithms/data-structures-for-searching-unit-plan/lessons/our-names-in-a-hash-table-ct-links.md

-The CT connections for this lesson are similar to lessons 1 and 2.
+The Computational Thinking connections for this lesson are similar to lessons 1 and 2.
 Some extra connections are noted here.

 {panel type="ct-algorithm"}